By MICK ROBERTS ©

 The 1920s marked the beginning of the end of the Hanley Family’s close ties to the Helensburgh hotel trade with the original timber inn demolished and the death of pioneer publican Annie Hanley in 1923.
 Although this ended the Hanley’s hands-on association with the Helensburgh community, the family continued as owners of the building up until the pub’s sale to Tooths Brewery for £5,500 in 1936.

 Footnote: I have been trying to locate an image of either William or John Hanley for some time, without any luck.
-Can any readers help?
+Can any of our readers help?